 |

-Come join us every Saturday for a brisk, six-mile guided group jaunt around the lake on our inner-loop (yellow trail).
+Come join us every Saturday for a brisk, seven-mile guided group jaunt around the lake on our inner-loop (yellow trail).
 Bring provisions, this intermediate-level challenge is for experienced hikers.
-Pet-friendly! $1 plus $5 parking.
+Pet-friendly!
+This hike starts & ends at the Visitor Center parking lot. $1 plus $5 parking.
 770-867-3489.

 View Event Details